 Master's Programme in Mechatronic System Design

 Intense competition is putting pressure on machine builders to deliver machines with higher output, reduced operating costs, and increased safety.

 Increasing demands on the productivity of complex systems, such as manufacturing machines, requires the application of new methods in the product development process.
 Mechatronic system design is gaining popularity in the machine design process, and it is a key approach in the product process of productive life cycle efficient machines.

 You will learn about environmentally conscious design and the development of new technologies to solve current and future global problems.
 Your study curriculum will also include functional principles of sustainable machines such as electric drives, and you will learn how to design them.

 This expertise can be applied to the most demanding research and development processes of the global industry.
 The use of simulation tools in design and development has increased in popularity throughout recent decades, and there seems to be no decrease in interest in sight due to more efficient computational tools and more expensive prototyping costs.

 In this programme, you will acquire extensive knowledge in the fields of design, hydraulics, control, dynamics and the simulation of machines.
 You will also become familiar with programming and the application of numerical methods, both required in different fields of mechanical engineering.

-All sessions of the programme will be available online.
-You will be able to participate in the programme according to the MOOC (Massive Open Online Course) principle.
+All sessions of the programme are also available online.
+You can participate in the programme according to the MOOC (Massive Open Online Course) principle.